STEM-Enable/bookdownOrClavertondown/docs/index.md

     * Shared numbering e.g. between theorem and proposition
     * Newtheorem-type definition of theorem-like environments
     * Repeating theorem-like environments
-  * Inclusion of figures in WHATSIT custom blocks
+  * Inclusion of figures in knitr engine based custom blocks including all theorem-like
-  * Limited control over visual presentation to enable a coherent set of notes with
+  * Supplied limited controls over visual presentation to enable a coherent set of notes with
     * Known accessibility features
     * Clear visual markers of structure
 * Output as a mini-linked site of a set of formats which can include HTML book, HTML page, Word, EPub3, standard PDF, clear print PDF and large print PDF